metamesh/metamesh.org/content/english/standalone/more.md

 ---
 # Additional Reading

-We strive to be transparent by ensuring that any member of the public, regardless of their base knowledge of WiFi technologies, can understand our mission.
+We strive to be transparent by ensuring that any member of the public, regardless of their base knowledge of WiFi, can understand our mission.
 That’s why we created this glossary of terms, FAQ section, and list of technical resources.

 Please contact us if you have any questions or recommendations for improving the accessibility of our resources.